 The Hoodoo hike (near Fairmont Hot Springs) offers stunning views of the Columbia River Valley south towards Canal Flats, plus the Canadian Rocky and Purcell mountains.
 The easy 2-km trek is open year-round, access via the Westside Road that offers great views of Lake Windermere (from above).

 The Hoodoos near Fairmont Hot Springs, photo by Kari Medig

 Invermere offers fine contemporary and traditional crafts in pottery, glass, fiber, metal, photography and fine art.
 With over 20 artisans, be sure to visit the local shops.

 There’s always something yummy to savour near The Whiteway in Invermere.
-Enjoy a freshly brewed coffee (Kick Ass is a local favourite) with a delicious Quinoa cupcake at the Kicking Horse Café; is it the stacked home-made sandwiches with cauliflower cheddar soup from the Blue Dog Café, or relax with fine dining at the Birchwood restaurant.
-There are lots of options and choices!
+Enjoy stacked home-made sandwiches with cauliflower cheddar soup from the Blue Dog Café, or relax with fine dining at the Birchwood restaurant, or explore the legend (unique cocktails and delicious food creations) at the ULLR Bar.
+There are lots of foodie options and choices!

 The Whiteway from above near Windermere, photo by RipTide Studio

 ~ Take extra time to research and plan your trip in advance.
 Many of our tourism businesses and services have adopted new COVID-19 protocols and changes to their schedules or policies to ensure your safety.
 You’ll want to become familiar with them ahead of time.

 ~ If you normally travel with extended family or with several friends, consider travelling in a smaller group this winter season.
 Travelling with fewer people makes it easier for you to practise physical distancing in public, and may have less of an impact on the destination.